An Honest Review for Visiting Detroit

 If the Museum of Innovation is the best thing to do in Detroit, then Greenfield Village is the second best.
 Some would argue we should reverse the order, so you cannot go wrong visiting either or both.

 Greenfield Village is Disneyland-esc with seven separate districts showcasing various components of early American society.
-If you’ve ever wondered what life was like 100 or 200 years ago, Greenfield Village is probably the best place to experience it in the USA.
+If you’ve ever wondered what American life was like 100 or 200 years ago, Greenfield Village is probably the best place to experience it in the USA.

 Thomas Edison’s Workshop — Things to Do in Detroit